Adult Low-Level Literacy Curriculum Modules

 Access the complete curriculum, or choose a module below.

-CASAS developed these modules jointly with an advisory committee and workgroup of curriculum writers representing low-level literacy youth and adults throughout the State of California.
-CASAS extends its appreciation to the curriculum writers and field testers whose names appear on the home page of each module as well as to the special consultants and field practitioners who contributed ideas and provided feedback for the modules: Sabra Barfield, Nancie Payne, Ann Marie Smith, and Anita White.
-All contributed an enormous amount of effort in development of this project.
-CASAS thanks the California State Council on Developmental Disabilities for funding development of the modules.
+CASAS developed the modules jointly with an advisory committee and curriculum writers representing low-level literacy youth and adults.
+We appreciate the work of those whose names appear on each module as well as the consultants and practitioners who contributed ideas, feedback, and an enormous amount of effort: Sabra Barfield, Nancie Payne, Ann Marie Smith, and Anita White.